-The location of these stations is presented in Figure 4.2.1.
+The location of these telemetric stations is presented in Figure 4.2.1.
+In addition, the characteristics of the catchments of proposed telemetry stations are described in Table 4.2.2.
 They are predominantly located on the boundaries of the existing Supermodel river network.
-Two stations, Chittagong (Sadarghat) and Panchapukuria, are also situated in the south-eastern region and will be used for both real-time flood level monitoring and modeling of this area in the future by the FFWC.
+Two, Chittagong (Sadarghat) and Panchapukuria, are also situated in the south-eastern region and will be used for both real-time flood level monitoring and modeling of this area in the future by the FFWC.